Fiona Travels from Asia

 Nicknamed the “Ha Long Bay on dry land,” the Trang An Landscape Complex is a UNESCO World Heritage Site filled with towering limestone cliffs, breathtaking caves, and historic temples.
 Needless to say, it’s an essential item on any Southeast Asia travel itinerary

 One of the best things to do in Trang An is to admire all the historic and natural wonders on a boat ride on the Sao Khe River.
-Costing around $10 USD, there are a few different routes you can choose from, with most of the boat rides lasting over two hours.
+Costing around $10, there are a few different routes you can choose from, with most of the boat rides lasting over two hours.

 Boat ride in Trang An, Ninh Binh - Day trips from Hanoi